- Subheading: Use of Sille.space, City of Tallinn

 • Manual (terrestrial leveling) and Sille.Space measurements matched 90%

-• The focus was to capture the 10% of the official height network that need re-leveling by engineers.
-Sille.Space quickly highlighted the areas that need to be focused on and where the leveling benchmarks were outside of required thresholds.
+• The focus was to capture the 10% of the official height network that needs re-leveling by engineers.
+Sille.Space quickly highlighted the areas that need to be focused on and where the leveling benchmarks were outside of the required thresholds.

-• Cost saving of ca $340,000 if the 116 leveling-benchmarks were to be reviewed manually
+• Cost saving of a $340,000 if the 116 leveling benchmarks were to be reviewed manually

 • Sille.Space has opened a completely new capability to the city’s engineering department and city development office because of Sille.Space is faster, more cost-efficient, and provides frequent historical information.
 Efficiently monitors a wide area for millimeter movements minimizing survey times and costs

-• Regular monitoring of operational infrastructure supports the maintenance program, helping identify possible structural weaknesses or damage, and provides an early warning of possible accelerations in deformation.
+• Regular monitoring of operational infrastructure supports the maintenance program, helping identify possible structural weaknesses or damage, and providing an early warning of possible accelerations in deformation.